Raise Awareness Program (RAP)

 - Being seen

-After you commit to the program, you will have an interview with one of our experienced experienced RAP leaders who will support you with your development and advise which workshop will be most beneficial to your personal growth.
+After you commit to the program, you will have an interview with one of our experienced experienced RAP leaders who will support you with your development.

 The RAP is £50 a week, plus the cost of the monthly personal growth workshop.
 The £50 fee includes: